 Hearing loss in the manufacturing industry usually occurs within the first decade of an employee’s time in the industry.
 Around eight out of every 10 employees in this industry have some measurable hearing loss.

-Workers who suffer from hearing loss on-the-job might opt to pursue a workers compensation claim.
+Workers who suffer from hearing loss on-the-job might opt to pursue a workers comp claim.
 This can help to cover the medical costs associated with hearing loss.
 It might also help to provide partial wage replacement while you are unable to work.
 If you are facing hearing loss due to your job duties, make sure that you consider your options and learn your rights regarding what you can do.